 College of Education and Rehabilitation

-Practicum experiences may include participation in teaching, research, administration, leadership, and advocacy.
-At the completion of the doctoral practicum, students will have learned how to function as scholars, create new knowledge, develop interventions, advance the practice of occupational therapy, and shape social programs and policies.
+Learning experiences may include participation in teaching, research, administration, leadership, and advocacy.
+At the completion of the doctoral program, students will have learned how to function as scholars, create new knowledge, develop interventions, advance the practice of occupational therapy, and shape social programs and policies.

 Faculty will assist in and approve credentialed doctoral mentor who has expertise in one or more of the following areas; clinical practice, research, administration, leadership, program and policy